 Changing, renewing or ending a tenancy

-Understand how your tenancy with FACS can be changed, renewed or ended
+Understand how your tenancy with DCJ can be changed, renewed or ended

 This section gives a brief overview of the choices public housing tenants can make regarding moving out of their current property.